MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/4-understand-results-test.md

 ### Overfitting

 If you don't have enough data or your data isn't diverse enough, your model can become overfitted.
-When a model is overfitted, it knows the dataset that is provided well, and it is overfitted to the patterns in that data.
-The model  performs well on the training data, but it will perform poorly on new data that it hasn't seen before.
-This is why we always test our models by using new data!
+When a model is overfitted, it knows the provided dataset well, and it's overfitted to the patterns in that data.
+The model performs well on the training data, but it performs poorly on new data that it hasn't seen before.
+For this reason, we always use new data to test a model!

 ### Test by using training data

-As in overfitting, if you test the model by using the same data that you trained the model with, the model will appear to perform well, but when you deploy the model to production, it most likely will do poorly.
+As in overfitting, if you test the model by using the same data that you used to train the model, the model appears to perform well.
+But, when you deploy the model to production, it most likely perform poorly.

 ### Bad data